larraiz/puppies/README.md

 ### Note what you would do if you had more time
-If I had more time, probably I would make a custom form in order to make an puppy adoption request!
+If I had more time, probably I would make a custom form in order to make a Puppy adoption request!